fliegwerk/electron-react-boilerplate/README.md

 ### `npm run package`

-Builds the app described the `npm run build` step and creates packages for different operating systems.
+Builds the app described in the `npm run build` step and creates packages for different operating systems.

 If you want to package for only one operating system, call: